September 19, 2019

 What Is A Mentalist?What Does A Mentalist Do?

-Perhaps you are one of millions of people who have seen the hit television show played by the handsome actor Simon Baker; yet like many you still don't quite understand just exactly what a “mentalist” actually is, or exactly what they do.
+Perhaps you are one of millions of people who have seen the hit television show played by the handsome actor Simon Baker; yet like many you still don't quite understand the meaning and what a “mentalist” actually is, or exactly what they do.
 Well, as someone who has been a professional mentalist for a long time performing this fun and amazing mystery art, let me break it down.

-Mentalists are first and foremost nothing more than entertainers; performers who entertain audiences with “demonstrations” of what is ostensibly feats of specially developed or enhanced mental abilities.
+Mentalists are first and foremost nothing more than entertainers--performers who entertain audiences with “demonstrations” of what are ostensibly feats of specially developed or enhanced mental abilities.
 Their shows or presentations typically include demonstrations of the following abilities listed below:

 PLEASE NOTE THAT EVERY ONE OF THESE FEATS are accomplished through some combination of trickery, theatrics, psychological manipulation, and more.
 Mentalists who behave honestly from an ethical standpoint readily admit that what they do involves trickery and is for entertainment purposes only, while others exploit the plausibility that these demonstrations offer (not to mention the willingness of so many who want to believe such powers exist).
 These performers attempt to convince their audiences that these demonstrations prove that they actually possess exceptional mental abilities or “gifts,” and even go so far as to try to persuade others that everyone possesses these abilities as well in some form or another and that they must “learn” to “tap into” them or otherwise develop them more fully.
 The “is it real or not” argument has been a great point of contention among mentalists for a very long time and likely will not end anytime soon.